Azure-Samples/azure-search-dotnet-samples/quickstart/README.md

 languages:
   - csharp
 name: Quickstart in C#
-description: "Run version 11 (Azure.Search.Documents) or version 10 (Microsoft.Azure.Search) of the client library to create a .NET Core console app that creates, loads, and queries a search index."
+description: "Learn the basic workflow in this .NET Core console app: create, load, and query a search index."
 products:
   - azure
   - azure-cognitive-search